 - Enclosed storage space below for propane tank

 The Weber sprint E-310 is my choice for the best budget gas grill.
 This grill features several great components that make it an amazing, high-quality grill but for less than the other companies.
 This grill features six tool hooks for easy access to all the tools you need.
 Additionally, it has an enclosed area below the grill where the propane tank can stay hidden and can also be used for any extra storage needs.

 I like how this grill incorporates everything important like a durable body, stainless steel burners, flavorizers, and a porcelain enameled cast iron grid.
 These are all essentials for a long-lasting gas grill.
 This grill is about value so you get the core quality components but skip the new nice-to-have tech that doesn’t really effect your meal.

 The Genesis E-410 Rises To The Top

 Finding the right gas grill under $1000 can be a daunting task but is also a very exciting process.
 Whether you are replacing an old grill or looking to expand your horizons I hope this review answers your questions.

-My overall top-rated pick was the Napoleon Prestige 500.
-It’s a heavy duty grill that features a lot of cook area with 4 burners.
-Using this grill will allow you to expand your cooking skills.
+My overall top-rated pick here is the Weber Genesis E-410.
+With the exceptional Weber quality, this grill puts together a list of features and functions that can make it a poignant choice for both a beginner and a seasoned BBQ veteran.
 If you are searching for a more affordable option, my favorite budget-friendly pick is the Weber Sprint E10.
 This grill allows for all the simple but durable parts you need for a reliable gas grill but hundreds of dollars less than the other units.
 No matter which gas grill you decide to choose, it is fun and exciting to bring home a new grilling tool to explore and to share that excitement with your loved ones.

 If these grills are out of your price range, check out our top grills under $200 review or our top grills under $500 review.